IT - Master of Science (MSc) in Business Administration and Information Systems

 |Big Data Management||Oral exam based on written product||7-step scale||Internal exam||7.5||7.5|

 First year- second semester

-Four exam (30 ECTS in total) depending on the students choice of courses.
+Four exam (30 ECTS in total) depending on the students choice of profile.

 Second year - third semester

 |Electives||see individual course description||see individual course description||see individual course description||30||30|